gogins/csound-extended/playpen/README.md

 This is a high-resolution version of Kung's "Xanadu" piece often used as an introduction to Csound.
 It's the simplest possible test that your installation of the playpen is working.
+Just load the file and click on the __Play__ button.

 ### sierpinski-csound.py

 For this example, install Rick Taube's Python port of the Common Music algorithmic composition system, [musx](https://github.com/musx-admin/musx).

+### message.html

+This is a basic HTML5 example that runs native Csound using JavaScript and has a custom user interface implemented with JQuery.
+In this case, the __Play__ button is part of the HTML5 user interface.

 ## User Guide